MEET THE FAMILY

 Racquel Kussman found her way to the Gracie Academy after her mother recommended she learn self-defense.
 At a petite 105 lbs, Racquel had immediate appreciation for the leverage-based techniques of Gracie Jiu-Jitsu.
 Training six days a week for several years, Racquel became one of the most technically proficient female students at the Gracie Academy.
 Today, she is a certified purple belt in Gracie Jiu-Jitsu, and one of the lead Gracie Bullyproof instructors who spends much of her time teaching private lessons to girls and boys between 5 and 12 years old.
 Racquel recently graduated from California State University Long Beach, and when she's not training or sharing Gracie Jiu-Jitsu, she enjoys painting.

-Brian "T-city" Ortega is a brown belt in Gracie Jiu-Jitsu and an instructor at the Gracie Academy.
+Brian "T-city" Ortega is a black belt in Gracie Jiu-Jitsu and an instructor at the Gracie Academy.
 When Brian was 12 years old, he got in a physical altercation with a larger, more athletic bully and lost.
 After seeing Royce do his thing in the UFC, Brian's father, Martin, enrolled Brian at the Gracie Academy to help build his confidence and self-defense skills.
 Naturally a very shy boy, Brian was virtually speechless for the first five years.
 But today, things are different.
 Not only is Brian one of the most outgoing and talented instructors in the family, but he's also a professional MMA fighter with an impressive winning record!

 Alex Ueda is a certified purple belt and an instructor at the Gracie Jiu-Jitsu Academy.
 In January of 2007, Alex became unhappy with the weight he was gaining from having a full time desk job, and he decided it was time to get in shape.
 Since he wasn't much of the treadmill type, Alex thought he would give Gracie Jiu-Jitsu a try.
 After the first lesson, he was hooked, and a few months later, not only had he reached his target weight, but his confidence soared from his new-found self-defense skills.
 After seeing the profound impact Gracie Jiu-Jitsu had on his life, Alex decided to become an instructor so he could impact others in the same way.